We work with policymakers in developing countries to promote inclusive and sustainable growth through pathbreaking research.

-The IGC directs a global network of world-leading researchers and in-country teams in Africa and South Asia and works closely with partner governments to generate high-quality research and policy advice on key growth challenges.
-Based at LSE and in partnership with the University of Oxford, the IGC is majority funded by the UK Foreign, Commonwealth and Development Office (FCDO).
+We are a global research centre with a network of world-leading researchers, country teams across Africa, South Asia, and the Middle East, and a set of global policy initiatives.
+Based at LSE and in partnership with the University of Oxford, we are majority funded by the UK Foreign, Commonwealth and Development Office (FCDO).

-Fundamentally, the IGC model is based on the recognition that building effective growth policies in developing countries requires more than imported solutions.
 Countries face a range of challenges that require new thinking, new evidence and a flow of new ideas Our approach has three main pillars: